Eligibility Criteria - Evidence Uploader - Key Matters

 Above all, it is important that you engage with the process and upload some evidence to be considered, or your application may be rejected.

-If, having considered all the advice on this website, you are still not sure your education qualifications / right to work paperwork meet the requirements, please engage with the Evidence Uploader process regardless.
+If, having considered all the advice on this website, you are still not sure your education qualifications / Right to Work paperwork meet the requirements, please engage with the Evidence Uploader process regardless.
 We will do our best to advise you and address any outstanding issues during the follow-up phase.

 Thanks for your co-operation.